i4Trust/building-blocks/README.md

 Data Spaces can publish
 offerings around access to data resources or data processing services under concrete terms and conditions which establish data usage/access policies to be enforced and may include pricing.
-Finally, components implementing Identity and Access Management (IAM) functions enable to secure that data is accessed by the right parties and that defined access policies are enforced.
+Finally, components implementing Identity and Access Management (IAM) functions enable to ensure that data is accessed by the right parties and that defined access policies are enforced.